astromer-science/python-library/docs/ASTROMER.rst

 .. epigraph:: It took every single-band light curve that may vary between different stars, and this depends on the objectives of the survey being carried out.
 .. epigraph:: The X is a set of observations of a celestial object over time (such as a star).
 Each observation had two characteristics: the magnitude (brightness) of the object and the Modified Julian Date (MJD) when the observation was made.

 .. epigraph:: We propose to use learned representations of a transformer-based encoder to create embeddings that represent the variability of objects in dk.dimensional space.
-.. epigraph:: We can fine-tune the model weights to match other surveys and use them to solve downstream task, such as classification or regression.
+Making easy to fine-tune the model weights to match other surveys and use them to solve downstream task, such as classification or regression.

-.. autoclass:: ASTROMER.models
-    :members:

 Preprocessing
 ============================